mauroservienti/NServiceBus.IntegrationTesting/README.md

 <sup><a href='/src/Snippets/AssemblyScannerSnippets.cs#L5-L17' title='Snippet source file'>snippet source</a> | <a href='#snippet-assembly-scanner-config' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-The `IncludeOnly` extension method is a cusomt extension defined as follows:
+The `IncludeOnly` extension method is a custom extension defined as follows:

 <!-- snippet: include-only-extension -->
 <a id='snippet-include-only-extension'></a>